gpdantedaniel/gpdantedaniel.github.io/_pages/about.md

 I love all things engineering, but I’m not just talking about man-made things.
 This includes what I like to call natural engineering, the design solutions that evolution has come up with for the creatures that roam, swim, wiggle and fly on this planet.

-To that end, I write about both kinds of engineering and explore how they can merge to create even more brilliant things.
+To that end, I write about both kinds of engineering and explore how they converge.
 Take a look around my [blog](blog) and my [projects](projects).
 Do enjoy, and shoot me an email if you have any thoughts or suggestions!